nais/doc/gcp/access-policy.md

 ---
 description: Access policies is only enabled in our in-cloud clusters.
-See which in our [cluster overview](../README.md#nais-clusters).
 ---

 # Access Policy